-- (a) District Playdowns, which must be completed by February 15th, will precede all Regional playdowns, where applicable.
-District Playdowns for teams participating in the early set of Regional Playdowns and/or Provincials, which must be completed by January 1st, will precede all Regional Playdowns, where applicable. - (b) The Regional Director will establish the Playdown format to be used. - (c) If tied in points, the following tie-breakers will be used: - i.
+(a) District Playdowns, which must be completed by February 15th, will precede all Regional playdowns, where applicable.
+District Playdowns for teams participating in the early set of Regional Playdowns and/or

+- Provincials, which must be completed by January 1st, will precede all Regional Playdowns, where applicable. - (b) The Regional Director will establish the Playdown format to be used. - (c) If tied in points, the following tie-breakers will be used: - i.
 Number of wins; - ii.
 Record against other tied teams; - iii.
 Goals scored minus the goals against in round robin games; - iv.
 Fewest goals allowed in round robin play; - v.
 Most periods won in round robin play; - vi.
 Fewest penalty minutes in round robin play; - vii.
 First goal scored in series; - viii.
-Flip of a coin. - (11) In all divisions except for teams participating in the early set of Regional Playdowns and/or Provincials, Regional Playdowns must be completed by the 2nd Sunday in March, using the current criteria, otherwise the Regional Director shall have the authority to declare a Regional Champion.
-The Provincial Championship shall be a competition among the declared representatives of each region.
+Flip of a coin.